nextflow-io/nf-validation/docs/nextflow_schema/sample_sheet_schema_specification.md

     Sample sheets are commonly used to define input file paths.
-    Be sure to set `"type": "string"`, `exists: true`, `"format": "file-path"` and `"schema":"path/to/samplesheet/schema.json"` for these properties, so that `fromSamplesheet` will not result in any errors.
+    Be sure to set `"type": "string"`, `exists: true`, `"format": "file-path"` and `"schema":"path/to/samplesheet/schema.json"` for these properties, so that samplesheets are correctly validated and `fromSamplesheet` does not result in any errors.

 ## Sample sheet keys